 Moreover, the microcontroller firmware receives and parses National Marine Electronics Association (NMEA) sentences from the GPS receiver to obtain a time stamp.
 Since the SAMU must associate a time stamp with each sample, a hard real-time mechanism has been implemented in order to identify the precise instant in which a one-second frame starts, using a PPS signal external interrupt.
 Obviously, this synchronisation is needed only on the first PPS frame at start up.
-From this moment, the system proceeds with counting up each sample time and follows the eventual corrections carried on by GPSDO.
-The firmware checks this correction process, monitoring the difference between internal counters (locked on disciplined 10 MHz from DSO) and NMEA time strings (locked on PPS signal from GPS system).
-This difference must converge in the interval of ± 200 ns within a fixed time out.
+From this moment on, the system proceeds to count up each sample time and follows the eventual corrections carried on by GPSDO.
+The firmware checks this correction process, monitoring the difference between internal counters (locked on disciplined 10 MHz from DO) and NMEA time strings (locked on PPS signal from GPS system).
+This difference must converge in the interval of ± 200 ns within a maximum time (which is used to detect time out condition).